unixunion/vertx-cas-auth/README.md

 ## SessionStorage

+A simple SessionStorage is implemented as a ConcurrentMap with some basic Expiry support.

 After a successful login, the sessionId is given a auth boolean to save on CAS calls in the future.
 This is all just POC code, and will leak memory, The SessionStorage class should probably put the data in CouchBase or mongo with expiry times set.